 15-II.C.
-HOUSING QUALITY STANDARDS
+HOUSING QUALITY STANDARDS (HQS) NATIONAL STANDARDS FOR THE PHYSICAL INSPECTION OF REAL ESTATE (NSPIRE)

-HQS requirements as described in Chapter 8 apply to congregate housing except for the requirements stated below.
-Congregate housing must have (1) a refrigerator of appropriate size in the private living area of each resident,; (2) a central kitchen and dining facilities located within the premises and accessible to the residents, and (3) food service for the residents, that is not provided by the residents themselves.
+HQS NSPIRE requirements as described in Chapter 8 apply to congregate housing except for the requirements stated below.
+Congregate housing is not subject to the requirement that the dwelling unit must have a kitchen area.
+In place of the NSPIRE standards related to food preparation and refuse disposal, Congregate housing must have a refrigerator of appropriate size in the private living area of each resident, a central kitchen and dining facilities located within the premises and accessible to the residents, and food service for the residents, that is not provided by the residents themselves.